Rednexie/discord-id/README.md

 / => Asks for a discord id.

-/info/ => Gives the info in website
+/info/ => Gives the info inside the website

 # Usage & Setup